The Department of Anthropology is transitioning to a Ph.D. only program, to be effective for Fall 2019.

 The M.A. is tailored to the needs of individual students within each subdiscipline and stress intensive one-on-one discussions between students and their advisors.

 Required application materials, in addition to the online application, are as follows:

 - A writing sample of your best academic work

 - A personal statement describing your academic objectives and professional goals that clearly indicates the disciplinary track of interest (i.e., archaeology, biological anthropology, or sociocultural anthropology)

 - Official transcripts of undergraduate and graduate study completed

 - Three letters of recommendation from faculty members or others with whom you have worked and who know your work well

 - Applicants who wish to be considered for departmental financial support (GTA or GRA positions, fellowships, etc.) should clearly state this in their cover letter or personal statement.

 GRE scores are strongly recommended but not required.
-Applicants to the M.A. program are encouraged to contact the faculty member(s) with whom they wish to work.
+Applicants are encouraged to contact the faculty member(s) with whom they wish to work.

 Please contact Graduate Academic Advisor Corinne Butler with any questions about the application process or required materials.